Sledmine/lua-ini/README.md

 print(data.screen.focused) --> true
 ````

-It is also possible to give indexes instead of keys :
+It is also possible to give indexes instead of keys:
 ```lua
 local data = {
 	{